City trip Culture Europe Featured The Netherlands

 Bijzondere Museums in Amsterdam - Het Kattenkabinet

 You know what would immediately take a lot of insufferably boring museums to a much higher level?
-Let some random animals loose in it: everybody happy!
-A fine idea indeed, they though at the Cat Cabinet, and immediately they put their money where their mouth was.
+Let some random animals run loose in it: everybody happy!
+A fine idea indeed, they thought at the Cat Cabinet, and they immediately put their money where their mouth was.
 All of the art in this old townhouse is related to cats: from cat statues, cat paintings and a mourning register for your dead furry friend to a mummified Egyptian cat under a bell jar.
-In addition, there are also two living specimens strutting about, which seem to serve as fluffy museum wardens.
+In addition, there are two living specimens roaming about, who seem to serve as fluffy museum wardens.
 They nap on tables and chairs, look bored when you take your umpteenth picture of them, and act like the whole house is theirs — and it probably is.
 You’ll get through the collection itself fairly quickly, so most visitors spend their time playing with the slightly contemptuous looking cats instead.
-There are worse ways to spend a Saturday afternoon.
+There are worse places to be on a Saturday afternoon.
+Don’t forget to check out the pretty garden.

 2. STRAAT: the world’s biggest street art museum is in Amsterdam